chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 {% endhighlight %}

-Dividing the total character length of the user_array by only the correct_word_length gives use  a decimal that we multiply by 100 to get the accuracy percentage.
+Dividing the total character length of the user_array by only the correct_word_length gives us a decimal/fraction that we multiply by 100 to get the accuracy percentage.

 Per  [SpeedTypingOnline.com](http://www.speedtypingonline.com/typing-equations),
 when calculation a typing speed, a WORD is any "5 characters".
 Lets create the